WHAT IS COMMUNITY SOLAR?

 A participant can transfer units to ANY other Okanogan County PUD customer.
 One might do this if:

-1. A participant moves out of our service area, making them ineligible to participate in the community solar program (if you just move to another residence within our area, your units go with you).
+1. A participant moves out of our service area, making them ineligible to participate in the community solar program (if the participant just moves to another residence within our area, the units go with them).

 2. A participant wants to give someone an awesome gift of renewable, carbon-free energy and allow them to get both the bill credit and state incentive.